TeamMood/teammood.github.com/_posts/2022-03-09-digital-nomadism-neoruralism-…-the-new-ways-of-working.markdown

 ## **The appeal of digital nomadism**

 With the spread of 3 and 4G, coworking spaces, and coffee shops with wifi, working from anywhere has never been so easy.
 From a family cottage on a lake, an island paradise in Thailand, or on the road in a camper van, you choose your setting… as long as your job allows you to.
-In fact, more and more freelancers have joined the great community of digital nomads, making the world their office in order to combine work and pleasure.&nbsp;
+In fact, more and more freelancers have joined the great community of digital nomads, making the world their office in order to combine work and pleasure.

 Likewise, many startups and Tech companies, inspired by the trend in Silicon Valley, have made their working conditions more flexible for their employees who want it in order to attract the best profiles – as well as to reduce the rent of their offices.
 Companies like Automatic, Buffer, or Todoist are leading the way by hiring hundreds of digital nomads around the world.